flatironinstitute/sciware/00_Founding/Slides.md

 ## Get to know each other
-- Name, affilation, and what you work on.
+- Name, affiliation, and what you work on.
 - What you hope to contribute/teach Sciware.
 - What you hope to get/learn from Sciware.